openshift/hypershift/docs/content/how-to/kubevirt/external-infrastructure.md

 * `endpointslices`
 * `endpointslices/restricted`
 * `routes`
+The user or service account used in the provided kubeconfig should also have get/create/delete permissions over the following resources:
+* `volumesnapshots`
+As well as get permission for:
+* `persistentvolumeclaims`

 All of these permissions are needed only on the target namespace on the infra cluster (passed through the `--infra-namespace` command-line argument).
 This can be achieved by binding the following Role to the user used in the external infra kubeconfig: